pradeep800/Destributed-Task-Scheduler/README.md

 Because in health checker service we are using both of them into where clause

 ### Status Checker Service
-Every worker will send status check in every 5 seconds and when worker will finish it job it will send it status to our `Status Checker Service`
+Every worker will send heart beat in every 5 seconds and when worker will finish it job it will send it status to our `Status Checker Service`
 Here are 2 things `Status Check Service` does
 - Provide API for updating `last_time_health_check` in `Health Check Database`
 - Provide API for updating the status of worker in `Task Db`